intentor/adic/README.md

 The order of bindings setups matters.
 In case an `IBindingsSetup` object relies on bindings from another `IBindingsSetup` object, add the other setup first.

 However, if you are using `SetupBindings()` with a namespace, it's not possible to manually order the `IBindingsSetup` objects.
-In this case, you have to decorate the `IBindingsSetup` classes with a `BindingPriority` attribute to define the priority in which a bindings setup will be executed:
+In this case, you have to decorate the `IBindingsSetup` classes with a `BindingPriority` attribute to define the priority in which each bindings setup will be executed:

 ```cs
 using Adic;